c0D3M/Suffix-Arrays/LCP_RMQ.md

 First lets define the terms.

-## LCA (Longest Common Ancestor):Given a pair of nodes , the common ancestor which is farthest from root.
+## LCA (Lowest Common Ancestor):Given a pair of nodes , the common ancestor which is farthest from root.
 See Wikipedia for better explanation.
 ## RMQ (Range Minimum Query) : Given an array of number , return the index which is minimum between a given pair of indices.

 LCP problem can be converted to RMQ problem as following